PatricPauluk/devhouse/README.md

 # devhouse
-Ficticional app to rent daily house or rent your own house (just back-end) with Node.js and MongoDB.
+Ficticional app to rent daily house or rent your own house API REST with Node.js and MongoDB.